by Bill McBride on 7/28/2016 08:35:00 AM

 There were no special factors impacting this week's initial claims.
 This marks 73 consecutive weeks of initial claims below 300,000, the longest streak since 1973.

 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims increased to 271,500.
+The four-week average of weekly unemployment claims declined to 256,500.

 This was close to the consensus forecast.
 The low level of claims suggests relatively few layoffs.

 Posted by Bill McBride on 7/28/2016 08:35:00 AM